Bluesday Tuesday with Nellie 'Tiger' Travis

 This is the best blues bargain in town.
 Blues' favorite DJ TOM MARKER hosts an evening (first Tuesday of the month) of blues music sponsored by Revolution Brewing and WDCB's Blues Time with Tom Marker.
 The band performs two sets and Tom will play blues selections before the show and during breaks.
 Dinner will be available for a special $10 plate price from 6-9

 Nellie "Tiger" Travis couldn’t be more destined to sing the blues.
-She was born deep in the delta of Mississippi in the early 60’s.
+She was born in Mound Bayou, deep in the MIssissippi delta, in the early 60’s.
 As in most small towns, the church was a main focal point and Nellie grew up singing gospel music.

 Since then, Nellie has come a long way and in November 2009 was crowned the New Queen Of The Blues for Chicago by Bluesman Purvis Spann who also bestowed that honor on Ms. KoKo Taylor the original Queen.
 KoKo was a mentor and friend to Nellie, and when she passed in early 2009, Nellie used her talented songwriting skills to write and record a tribute song to her friend Ms. KoKo Taylor titled KoKo Queen Of The Blues.